hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 ## Sunshine server

 [Sunshine](https://app.lizardbyte.dev/Sunshine/) has many options and possibilities, but it is easy to configure.
-But some things are important here:
+However, some things are important here:

-- You will need to able to change or open some firewall ports
+- You will need to be able to change or open some firewall ports
-- Depends if you have NVidia or AMD.
+- It depends on whether you have NVIDIA or AMD.
-- Is important first configure the virtual space before to launch Sunshine
+- It is important to first configure the virtual space before launching Sunshine
-- In theory works with Wayland. (for me it still has many issues)
+- In theory it works with Wayland (for me it still has many issues).
 - Please try first with the default config of Sunshine

 My current config: